New Grants and Payment Management Systems Now Available

 No. Applicants must submit their application electronically.
 OJJDP will not accept paper submissions.

 Start the application process at Grants.gov.
 Applications are then completed and submitted in the Department of Justice's new Justice Grants System (JustGrants).
-Learn more at the JustGrants Resources website.
+Learn more by going to the Training: Application Submission page on the JustGrants Resources website.

 Once an application is completed and submitted within JustGrants, the entity administrator and all users assigned to the application will receive a submission notification.